logux/docs/2-starting/3-creating-redux.md

 # Starting Logux Redux Project

-In this section we will create UI client for Logux with [Logux Redux].
+In this section, we will create a UI client for Logux with [Logux Redux].
 Logux Redux can work with any UI framework.
-We will use React and Create React App only as example.
+We will use React and Create React App only as an example.

 [Logux Redux]: https://github.com/logux/redux

 ## Server

-Before starting the client you need to create Logux Server:
+Before starting the client, you need to create Logux Server:

 * [How to create the server] on Node.js.
 * [How to create a proxy] to use HTTP server on any other language.